do-community/bandwidth-tool/README.md

-# Bandwidth Tool
+# Bandwidth Calculator

-A small tool to help explain DigitalOcean Droplet/Account bandwidth allowances.
+A tool to help calculate and explain bandwidth allowances for Droplets and Kubernetes nodes on DigitalOcean.

 ---